 - A basilica is an honorary title granted by the Pope to certain churches because of their historical or spiritual relevance.

-Ultimately, although these names may cause confusion, each of them has a unique meaning and fulfills a specific role within the structure of the Catholic Church.
+Other terms like co-cathedrals, hermitages, or chapels also come into play and complete the rich hierarchy and diversity of Christian religious buildings.
+Ultimately, although these names can be confusing, each one has a specific meaning. unique meaning and fulfills a specific role within the structure of the Catholic Church.